Customs economic regime with deferred VAT payment

 - Certified CMR by the Recipient.

 - VIES declaration by the final recipient confirming the intra-community supply of goods has been declared.

-For the application of Customs regime 42, the importer shall obtain all documents proving the subsequent performance of the Intra-Community Goods Delivery.
-Documents necessary for the Intra-Community Goods Delivery proving are specified in the Regulations for the Application of the Value Added Tax Act.
+For the application of Customs regime 42, the importer shall obtain all documents proving the subsequent performance of the intra-community supply of goods.
+Documents necessary for the intra-community supply of goods proving are specified in the Regulations for the Application of the Value Added Tax Act.
 If the importer applying customs regime 42 fails to obtain all the documents, the value added tax becomes chargeable by the importer and is charged by issuing a protocol.